intelligent-username/Gradient-Descent/README.md

 i >= N
 $$

-(Where N is the maximum number of iterations, and $\epsilon$ and $\delta$ are small positive thresholds.
+(Where $N$ is the maximum number of iterations, and $\epsilon$ and $\delta$ are small positive thresholds.
 Other conditions will be discussed [later](#stopping-conditions)).

-Thus, when changing these parameters around, the value of the learning rate and the method of calculating the loss gradient are the only things that are really tunable.
+Thus, when changing these parameters around, the values of the initial hyperparameters and the methods used are the only things that are really tunable.
 The pause conditions are important but become less and less significant as they shrink to zero.
 It is important to intelligently pick a learning rate: too small and the model will be slow (and simply never get close enough to the minimum), too large and the model will diverge (overshoot the minimum and oscillate out of control).
 Later in this writeup, we will discuss the different methods for customizing all of these components.

 Note that, usually, it is not enough to simply perform gradient descent.
 We will likely need separate training, validation, and testing sets.
 Also, we will have to pass through the data multiple times (epochs) to get a good fit.
 Finally, we will often times have to regularize the model to prevent overfitting.

----

 ## Variants

-Now that we have the abstract gradient descent algorithm in general, we need to start implementing it specifically.
+Now that we understand gradient descent algorithm abstractly, we need to implement it specifically.
 There are three components that we need:

 1) A [loss function](https://github.com/intelligent-username/Loss-Functions) $L(\theta)$ to minimize
 2) A way to **compute** the gradient(s) $\nabla L(\theta)$, and
 3) A strategy for updating the parameters (i.e., the learning rate $\eta$)

-Today's topic will be the third components, as this is GD-specific.
+Today's topic will be the third components, as this is gradient descent-specific.

 ### Batch Gradient Descent (full dataset)